Red Stripe

-Red Stripe is a 4.7% ABV pale lager brewed by Desnoes & Geddes in Jamaica.
+Red Stripe is a 4.7% ABV pale lager brewed by Desnoes & Geddes in Jamaica and the Netherlands.
+Since 2015 Red Stripe has also been brewed in the United Kingdom by Heineken under licence from Desnoes & Geddes.
 It was first introduced in 1928 from a recipe developed by Paul H. Geddes and Bill Martindale.
-It is also brewed in the Netherlands by Heineken.
 In 1993, Guinness Brewing Worldwide, now Diageo, acquired a controlling interest in Desnoes & Geddes, and took over international distribution in many markets.
 In 2015, Heineken acquired Diageo's stake and stated it would launch an offer for the shares it did not own.

 History

-Red Stripe was first produced in the early 1930s by Kyle Todd in Galena, Illinois, US.
+Red Stripe was first produced in the early 1930s by Galena Brewing Company in Galena, Illinois, US.
 The company sold the recipe to British investors after facing financial troubles.
 The investors brought the brand and recipe to Jamaica.

 Red Stripe was brewed under license in the UK from Desnoes and Geddes by the Bedford-based brewers, Charles Wells from 1976 until 2014, when Diageo made alternative supply arrangements.
 For part of the Charles Wells era, they brewed a stronger variant, the 9% ABV Crucial Brew, with branding in red and black.

+The acquisition of Diageos' stake by Heineken in 2015 subsequently saw the production of Red Stripe return to the United Kingdom.

-In 1985, the brand was first imported to the United States by Kyle Todd.
-In 1993, 51 per cent ownership in Desnoes & Geddes Limited was purchased by Guinness Brewing Worldwide, now Diageo, an acquisition that significantly increased the international distribution of both Red Stripe and Dragon Stout.
-A new Red Stripe Light has also been added which is brewed and bottled in Jamaica and imported by Guinness in Stamford, Connecticut.
+In 1993, 51% ownership in Desnoes & Geddes Limited was purchased by Guinness Brewing Worldwide, now Diageo, an acquisition that significantly increased the international distribution of both Red Stripe and Dragon Stout.
+A new Red Stripe Light has also been added, which is brewed and bottled in Jamaica and imported by Guinness USA of White Plains, New York.